Jonah Lehrer: Apologies

-On February 12, 2013, Lehrer gave a paid speech to the John S. and James L. Knight Foundation; entitled "My Apology", his speech included the following content:
+On February 12, 2013, Lehrer gave a paid speech to the John S. and James L. Knight Foundation entitled "My Apology."
+His speech included the following content:

 Lehrer also announced plans to continue writing, and spoke of potential safeguards to prevent similar lapses in judgment and accuracy from recurring; at one point he stated, "I need rules."

 Various media commentators have criticized the speech, arguing that Lehrer did not express sufficient regret and finding Lehrer's attempts to use neuroscience to discuss his conduct evasive and misleading.
 Daniel Engber wrote in Slate that the speech "was couched in elaborate and perplexing disavowals".
 Joseph Nocera of The New York Times wrote that "As apologies go, it was both arrogant and pathetic."
-Michael Moynihan, who broke the Imagine fabrication story, is reported (by Jon Ronson, see below) as having described it as "a string of Gladwellian bullshit".
+Michael Moynihan, who broke the Imagine fabrication story, described it as "a string of Gladwellian bullshit".
 The day after the speech, the foundation acknowledged that paying Lehrer was a mistake.

-As of March 2015, Lehrer appears to be offering a repeating form of apologia for his misconduct, at student fora, for which he is reported to not be receiving honoraria, according to a report in the Fresno State University student publication, The Collegian; at one such forum at Fresno State, Lehrer stated that his large workload led to "very serious mistakes.
+In 2015, Lehrer continued offering apologia for his misconduct at student fora, for which he does not receive honoraria, according to a report in the Fresno State University student publication, The Collegian.
+At one such forum at Fresno State, Lehrer stated that his large workload led to "very serious mistakes.
 I was taking on more projects than I could handle."
-With regard to the Dylan quotes he admits to having fabricated, Lehrer specifically cites the pressure he felt from the deadline to finish Imagine.
+With regard to the Dylan quotes he admits to having fabricated, Lehrer specifically cited the pressure he felt from the deadline to finish Imagine.
 Lehrer now states that he "records all his interviews for reference" and "sends interview subjects the quotes he plans to use".